vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

             # If the dictionary in `min` is empty we get a Value Error.
             # This can happen if there are unlabeled samples.
             # In this case, `size` would be > 0 but only samples without label would remain.
-            # "No label" could be a class in itself, your choice when you feed `data` in the stratifier.
+            # "No label" could be a class in itself: it's up to you to format your data accordingly.
             break
         current_length = lengths[label]